LucasWolschick/clox-rust/README.md

 If you supply the executable with a path to a Lox script, it will compile it and run it, printing any program output to stdout.

 If `CLOX_DEBUG=1` is set in the environment, the interpreter will log the disassembled compiled code and the instructions executed, along with the stack state at any given point.

+## Contributing

+This project is not maintained, and is not taking any contributions.
+However, feel free to inspect, fork and modify the code in any way you'd like.